 Independent researcher Taylor Hornby discovered the bug using Anthropic's Claude Opus 4.8 in a targeted review of the Orchard circuit.
 The bug had survived four years of expert cryptographic review.

-The audit lesson is about complexity: A protocol where the soundness of the supply rests on the correctness of an exotic, highly complex zk-SNARK circuit will always have a longer tail of latent failure modes than a protocol where the supply is enforced by a simple public balancing check.
+The audit lesson is about complexity.
+A protocol where the soundness of the supply rests on the correctness of an exotic, highly complex zk-SNARK circuit will always have a longer tail of latent failure modes than a protocol where the supply is enforced by a simple public balancing check.
+The wider the implementation surface, the more places an under-constrained element can hide for four years before anyone notices.

 Approaching Privacy Design